zhibirc/ya2ber/readme.md

 - [x] Chat members are notified when someone left.
 - [x] There are 2 message categories/types - system (including ones from server) and just chat messages.
 - [x] Client and server use JSON as data format for transmitting data to each other.
 [See](#json-message-schema) how.
-- [ ] Entering password is masking by "*" and isn't stored in history.
+- [x] Entering of password is hidden (like many other CLI applications do, including `sudo`) and isn't stored in history.
 - [ ] Server doesn't store _any_ message history.
 Instead, client could store history locally as an option.

 ## CLI options